cambridgeltl/cometa/README.md

 COMETA is an entity linking dataset of layman medical terminology.
 It has been collected by analysing four years of content in 68 health-themed subreddits and annotating the most frequent with their corresponding SNOMED-CT entities.
 Each term is assigned two annotations: a General SNOMED-CT identifier and a Specific one, denoting respectively the literal and contextual meaning of the term.

-For a copy of the corpus, please download [here](https://www.dropbox.com/s/e8mdpberw959xhj/cometa.zip?dl=0).
+For a copy of the corpus, please download here: [google drive](https://drive.google.com/file/d/19xMeEdiBPUlGkblsRYXh9RIEZ5TUML3w/view?usp=sharing), [dropbox](https://www.dropbox.com/s/e8mdpberw959xhj/cometa.zip?dl=0).

 ## Pretrained vectors